Golfers love the feel of a soft golf ball, but many of them don’t want to sacrifice distance for sophistication.

 Best Golf Ball for Low Handicappers

-When looking to play with a ball that increases length, the Titleist Tour Soft ball helps golfers add touch and extend the range of how far you can hit the ball.
+When looking to play with a ball that increases length, the Titleist Tour Soft ball helps golfers add touch along with extending the range of how far you can hit the golf ball.

 Best Soft Golf Ball for High Handicappers